Sleighs/hero-matchups-api/README.md

 # Hero Matchups API

 A hero counter resource for Overwatch 2, Blizzard's team based multiplayer shooter.
+Includes GET requests to retrieve a random hero and a random hero by hero type.

 ## Resources